fodela/Data-Structure-and-Algorithm/lessons.md

 1. Min heap => the smallest key is always at the front
 2. Max heap => the largest key value is always at the front

+#### Binary Search Trees (BST)

+**BST property** => Keys that are less than the parent are found in the left subtree whilst those greater than the parent are found in the right subtree
+NB BST property only refers to the direct parent not the entire tree.
+Implementation is similar to linked list implementation We need two classes, BinarySearchTree and TreeNode to enable us create and work with a binary search tree that is empty also.
+The BinarySearchTree class has a reference to the TreeNode that is the root of the binary search tree.
+In most cases the external methods defined in the outer class simply check to see if the tree is empty.
+If there are nodes in the tree, the request is just passed on to a private method defined in the BinarySearchTree class that takes the root as parameter.
+In the case where the tree is empty or we want to delete the key at the root of the tree, wee must take special action.